slatedocs/slate/source/includes/v4/_exhibitions.md

 - picture, contains picture information and urls for various image formats
 - slider_description, additional description field used by the online shop slider
 - featured, boolean flag of whether the exhibition is featured or not
+- time_frames, array of hashes with start_at and end_at key/value pairs for retention times of exhibitions.
+An exhibition without any timeframes is permanent exhibition.

 ## Details of a single exhibition